theochem/B3DB/README.md

 ## Working environment setting up

-All the calculations were performed in a Python 3.7.9 virtual environment created with Conda in CentOS Linux release 7.9.2009 includes Python packages,
+All the calculations were performed in a Python 3.7.9 virtual environment created with Conda in CentOS Linux release 7.9.2009.
+The Conda environment includes the following Python packages,

 - ChEMBL_Structure_Pipeline==1.0.0, https://github.com/chembl/ChEMBL_Structure_Pipeline/
 - RDKit==2020.09.1, https://www.rdkit.org/